yogi-appiness/flutter_desktop_demo/README.md

 ## Getting Started
 ### Requirements
 - Desktop running Mac, Linux or Windows.
-[Mac preferred]
 - Flutter SDK installed (Flutter 3 or above)
 - VSCode with flutter and dart plugin
 ### How to install and run
 1. Clone the repo/Download as zip and extract.
 2. Open in VSCode.
-3. In terminal, run 'flutter pub get' at project folder
+3. In terminal, run 'flutter pub get' in project folder
 4. Run the application in the MacOS or Windows environment

 ## Technical tools